asfarley/imgclass/README.md

 Once the complete image set has been labeled, a textfile containing bounding boxes for each image can be downloaded.

 Installation/Usage:
-1. Install Rails (tested with Rails 5 on Ubuntu 16.04, Windows 10 and Mac OSX)
-2. Clone imgclass repository
+1. Clone imgclass repository on Ubuntu 16.04 server
-3. Create database (rake db:create), install Gems etc
+2. Run provision.sh on server (or manually install Ruby, Rails 5 etc)
-4. Upload image URLs textfile and define labels
+3. Login as administrator (default account: admin@imgclass.com, password: password).
+Upload image URLs textfile and define labels
-5. Assign labeling jobs to workers
+4. Assign labeling jobs to workers
-6. Download completed training sets
+5. Workers log in (worker@imgclass, password: password) and label images
+5. Adming downloads labelled training set

+Deployment:
+Execute 'cap production deploy' to push to production server.

 The recommended format for inputing images to be tagged is a textfile with each line containing an image URL, ex: https://s3-us-west-2.amazonaws.com/imgclass-images/LargeSet6200Images/0001.jpg